nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 ## Deployment considerations

-To ingest the events logs or log files, you have two options :
+To ingest the events logs or log files, you have two components :

 * Use Azure Monitor Agent and DCR : Recommanded solution
 * Use the legacy Agent : This agent will be depreceated in August 2024